 You need to verify your Bitdenex account, after you sign up.
 In order to verify your Bitdenex account, you need to provide some documentation.

-When all the details are correct, your Bitdenex account will be accepted.
+When all the details are correct, your Bitdenex account will be open to trade.
 Once the verification steps are complete, you can start trading.

 Ripple is made up of two different things: XRP and RippleNet.
 XRP is considered cryptocurrency, and RippleNet is a payment system built for business.
 It is designed to allow banks and other institutions to transfer money and assets across borders quickly and at low interest rates.

 Ripple is generally classified as a cryptocurrency type of or block-based platform but not necessarily one of these.
 While it shares some similarities with other blockchain platforms such as Ethereum and cryptocurrencies such as Bitcoin, there are some minor differences that set it apart.